OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 You will see the default Sign-in page code, which we'll walk through next.

 ## The Default Sign-in Page Code

 The code from the default Okta-hosted sign-in Page has been copied here so we can explore it more in depth.
-You can customize the Okta-hosted sign-in page, not only by modifying the code in the Sign-in Page Code Editor, but by configuring settings in Okta's Theme Builder.
-Your Okta org must have Theme Builder enabled to use these macros in the Sign In Page code editor.
+You can customize the Okta-hosted sign-in page, not only by modifying the code in the Sign-in Page Code Editor, but by configuring settings in Okta's Branding UI.
+Your Okta org must have Branding enabled to use these macros in the Sign In Page code editor.

 ```html
 <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">